Christoper-Edmunds/Core-Concepts-Demo/Linked Lists/README.md

 Ultimately will generate the following types of linked list

-Singly linked list: a one way relationship of nodes with a single pointer to the following node
+- Singly linked list: a one way relationship of nodes with a single pointer to the following node

-Doubly linked list: a two way relationship of nodes with pointers to both the previous and proceeding node
+- Doubly linked list: a two way relationship of nodes with pointers to both the previous and proceeding node

-Adjacency linked list: one to many relationship of nodes where a node can point from 1 to indefinite nodes
+- Adjacency linked list: one to many relationship of nodes where a node can point from 1 to indefinite nodes

-Circular linked list: singly or doubly linked list where the final node always points to the head node
+- Circular linked list: singly or doubly linked list where the final node always points to the head node

 ## Linked List Editor
 A future development module for interacting with generated linked lists, will contain the following functionality

-Search Nodes
+- Search Nodes

-Append Node
+- Append Node

-Prepend Node
+- Prepend Node

-Add Node to Specific Location
+- Add Node to Specific Location

-Delete Node
+- Delete specifc Node

-Pop Node
+- Delete End Node

-Delete Head Node
+- Delete Head Node

 ## Linked List GUI